 His son Harvey Dailly has followed his father into the game and spent time on the books of Dundee United before plying his trade in the Scottish lower leagues.

-Since June 2017, Dailly has been working at Dundee United as a part-time coach for free under his former team mate Ray McKinnon.
+Daily has also worked at Dundee United as a part-time coach for free under his former team mate Ray McKinnon.